 As the biggest shaping force of the next 40 years, climate change will determine the world they will grow up in.

-Together with Birmingham City University, We are calling all children from Greater Birmingham to come up with creative, innovative and brilliant inventions to transform how we deal with energy.
+Together with Birmingham City University, we called all children from Greater Birmingham to come up with creative, innovative and brilliant inventions to transform how we deal with energy.

-The children inventors with the most ingenious ideas will be invited to work with Little Inventors and STEAMhouse makers to turn their ideas into reality.
+The children inventors with the most ingenious ideas were invited to work with Little Inventors and STEAMhouse makers to turn their ideas into reality.

-Birmingham City University will showcase the results and the creative talent and innovative thinking of young people of Birmingham in a special exhibition in early 2020.
-Watch this space!
+Birmingham City University showcased the results and the creative talent and innovative thinking of young people of Birmingham in a special exhibition in early 2020.